Ponce, Puerto Rico

 Ponce (/ˈpɔːnseɪ, ˈpoʊn-/ PAWN-say-,_-POHN--, /ˈpɒn-/ PON--, /es-419/) is a city and a municipality on the southern coast of Puerto Rico.
 The most populated city outside the San Juan metropolitan area, Ponce was founded on August 12, 1692 and is named after Juan Ponce de León y Loayza, the great-grandson of Spanish conquistador Juan Ponce de León.
 Ponce is often referred to as La Perla del Sur (The Pearl of the South), La Ciudad Señorial (Note: Coined "Ciudad Señorial" by Manuel Fernández Juncos in 1864 upon the inauguration of Teatro La Perla.
 (Ref: Neysa Rodriguez Deynes, Rafael J. Torres Torres, and Carlos Aneiro Perez.
 "Teatro La Perla", in Brevario Sobre la Historia de Ponce y Sus Principales Lugares de Interés.
 Gobierno Municipal de Ponce (Ponce, Puerto Rico).
 Model Offset Printing.
 1991. page 125.))
 (The Manorial City (Note: Sometimes also translated "The Patrician City" (See, Ileana M. Rodríguez-Silva's "Silencing Race: Disentangling Blackness, Colonialism, and National Identities in Puerto Rico".
 New York: Basingstoke, Palgrave Macmillan.
 2012.
 Page 94.) or "The Noble City" (See Ponce: General Information.
 Puerto Rico Encyclopedia.
 Retrieved 25 November 2009.), but translations into "The Majestic City" (See Fundación Puertorriqueña de las Humanidades.
 Ponce Ciudad Museo 2001.
 2001. p.
 149.), "The Lordly City" (See La Perla Theater in Ponce.
 Ivonne Acosta.
 Encyclopedia de Puerto Rico.
 29 September 2008.
 Accessed 28 November 2018.), and "The Estately City", have also been encountered.)), and La Ciudad de las Quenepas (Genip City).

 The city serves as the governmental seat of the autonomous municipality as well as the regional hub for various government of Puerto Rico entities, such as the Supreme Court of Puerto Rico.
 It is also the regional center for various U.S. federal government agencies.
 Ponce is a principal city of both the Ponce Metropolitan Statistical Area and the Ponce-Yauco-Coamo Combined Statistical Area with, as of the 2020 US Census, a population of 278,477 and 333,426 respectively.

 The municipality of Ponce, officially the Autonomous Municipality of Ponce, is located in the southern coastal plain region of the island, south of Adjuntas, Utuado, and Jayuya; east of Peñuelas; west of Juana Díaz; and bordered on the south by the Caribbean Sea.
 The municipality has 31 barrios, including 19 outside the city's urban area and 12 in the urban area of the city.
 It is the second largest in Puerto Rico by land area, and it was the first in Puerto Rico to obtain its autonomy, becoming the Autonomous Municipality of Ponce in 1992.

-The historic Ponce Pueblo district, located in the downtown area of the city, is composed by several of the downtown barrios, and is located approximately three miles (3 mi) inland from the Caribbean coast.
-The historic district is characterized for its Rococo, Neoclásico Isabelino, and Ponce Creole architectures, with the latter two styles originating in the city.
+The historic Ponce Pueblo district, located in the downtown area of the city, is composed of several of the downtown barrios, and is located approximately three miles (3 mi) inland from the Caribbean coast.
+The historic district is characterized by its Rococo, Neoclásico Isabelino, and Ponce Creole architectures, with the latter two styles originating in the city.